tonytvo/blog-generator/content/blog/implement-domain-driven-design/index.md

     - **the model is the backbone of a language used by all team members**.
     - The model is distilled knowledge: the model is the team's agreed upon way of structuring domain knowledge and distinguishing the elements of most interest.
 The model captures how we choose to think about the domain as we select terms, break down concepts, and relate them.

-  - 35-40 How to make modeling relevant to the the goals of a software project:
+  - refer to the above questions on how documents and diagrams can help with model driven design
   - ModelDriven Design.
 47-50?
   - Why models matter to users?
   - 57-59 The necessity of eliminating the distinction between modelers and programmers.
 60-62